 Can You Stake Crypto In Australia?

-Staking crypto can be performed using selected exchanges, trading platforms and wallets in Australia that support Proof-of-Stake (PoS) soft-staking.
-The best crypto exchanges in Australia such as Swyftx and CoinSpot have recently removed staking from their platforms in 2022 in favor of lending and earning interest accounts.
-Therefore, Australian residents are limited to staking crypto using a global platform like eToro or Kraken.
+Australian can choose to stake their crypto using selected exchanges, trading platforms and wallets in that support Proof-of-Stake (PoS) soft-staking.
+While several crypto exchanges in Australia recently removed staking from their platforms, citizens can stake using global platforms like Binance, ByBit, eToro or Kraken.
 Alternatively, they can use staking wallets such as Exodus, TrustWallet or Ledger Nano X to earn rewards.

-These are the best crypto platforms for staking rewards in Australia based on our reviews:
+These are the best places to stake crypto in Australia based on our reviews:

 This post contains affiliate links with our partners who may compensate us.
 Read our disclaimer for further information.

-Where To Stake Crypto In Australia: 2022 Reviews
+Where To Stake Crypto In Australia: Best Staking Platforms Reviewed

 1. Binance Australia - Overall Best Australian Staking Platform